 On the ground, guests using the Delta Sky Club will be required to wear face masks when they are not eating or drinking.

+Delta is expecting to reopen all Sky Clubs by summer 2021.
 Follow this link for an up-to-date list of open Delta Sky Clubs.

 Hot Tip: Our guide to Delta changes due to the coronavirus (COVID-19) includes cancellation policies, status changes, and more.